 Adventure Kids Campers swim three days a week; pool time includes instruction and free swim.
 Field trips may also include additional water activities.

 The registration form includes your release and hold harmless agreements as well as acknowledgement of the Laboratory Schools Standards of Behavior.
 Please be sure to complete all sections of the registration form and accompanying documents.
 Incomplete applications will be returned and no reservation will be held.
 Additional costs for field trips may be assessed to parents prior to the trips by way of notice distributed by classroom teachers or camp staff.

 Additionally, while Summer Lab makes every effort to accommodate all children, the program will not accept children who are a danger to themselves or to others, or who are disruptive to the activities such that other participants’ enjoyment thereof is hindered.
 Persistent activity of this nature will be grounds for dismissal from the program.
-Parents and guardians are strongly urged to discuss with the Director any special conditions or circumstances regarding their child prior to registration.
+Parents and guardians are strongly urged to discuss with the Directors any special conditions or circumstances regarding their child prior to registration.